Use this when: You have a hypothesis about a product or feature and need evidence that it's worth building before committing engineering time.

 The Milkshake Test

 How to use JTBD during validation conversations.
 When interviewing potential users, focus on the switching moment, the point where they went from tolerating the old way to actively looking for something new.
 Ask: "When did you first start looking for a solution?" then trace the timeline forward.
 What triggered the search?
 What did they try?
 What made them switch (or not)?
 This surfaces the functional job (what they're trying to accomplish), the emotional job (how they want to feel), and the existing alternatives you're really competing against, which are often not what you'd expect.
-Bob Moesta's Forces of Progress model explains why people switch (or don't).
+Forces of Progress explains why people switch (or don't).
 Every potential customer has four forces acting on them simultaneously:

 During validation, you're not just checking whether the job exists.
 You're measuring whether the forces are strong enough.
 A real problem (push) with an attractive solution (pull) still fails if switching feels risky (anxiety) or the current workaround feels tolerable (habit).
 The best validation conversations surface all four forces, not just the pain.
 Ask: "What almost stopped you from trying something new?" (anxiety).
 "What were you already doing that sort of worked?" (habit).
 If push and pull are weak but habit is strong, your idea might solve a real problem that nobody will bother switching for.